BIGJRA/BIGJRA.github.io/rejuv.md

 ## Darchlight Manor Second Visit

-Now, we’re gonna do a few things now that we have access to HM Strength.
+Now, we're gonna do a few things now that we have access to HM Strength.
 If you already bought the Golden Gauntlets, now they are finally useful!
 Skip one section ahead if you want to continue the story.